jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/2_Loadcase/5_Physical_Collet.typ

 // ----------------------------- tables overview ---------------------------- //
 #hor_Line("Assessment: Overview")
 The preceding analysis presented numerous evaluative aspects for each load introduction method.
-To facilitate systematic comparison of these methods, @tab_32 provides a concise evaluation matrix comparing the four essential #gls("lie") across all defined criteria.
+To facilitate systematic comparison of these methods, @tab_32 provides a concise evaluation matrix comparing the four essential #glspl("lie") across all defined criteria.
 This tabular representation aims to distill the detailed qualitative analysis into a structured comparative framework.
 It is important to acknowledge the inherent limitations of this evaluation approach.
 The transformation of complex, multidimensional information into a three-level assessment scale necessarily involves some degree of simplification.
 This reduction in dimensionality introduces potential subjectivity and may not capture nuanced distinctions between methods.
 Such limitations are inherent to any categorical assessment of complex engineering aspects.